MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/modern-theme-overrides.md

    - **Name**.
 Enter the unique name for the web resource.
    - Type: **Data (XML)**
 1. Select **Choose file**, browse to and select the XML file you created earlier with the theme.
 1. Select **Save**.
-You will publish this customization with the steps in the next section.
+You publish this customization with the steps in the next section.

 ### Apply custom app header colors to apps in your environment